yjs/yjs/README.md

     // name: 'xmpp'
     room: 'Textarea-example-dev'
   },
-  sourceDir: '/bower_components', // location of the y-* modules
+  sourceDir: '/bower_components', // location of the y-* modules (bower only)
   share: {
     textarea: 'Text' // y.share.textarea is of type Y.Text
   }
-  // types: ['Richtext', 'Array'] // optional list of types you want to import }).then(function (y) {
+  // types: ['Richtext', 'Array'] // optional list of types you want to import (bower only) }).then(function (y) {
   // bind the textarea to a shared text element y.share.textarea.bind(document.getElementById('textfield'))